 Depending on the size of your squash, I recommend only cooking it for 15-20 minutes at full pressure, and then using a quick release of the pressure to prevent over-cooking.
-Then all you have to do is slice the squash open, have your topping ready and your meal is on the table.
-I like to make my chorizo, corn and beans topping for our spaghetti squash which is amazing and super healthy at the same time.
+Then all you have to do is slice the squash open, have your toppings ready, and your meal is on the table.
+I like to make my chorizo, corn, and beans topping for our spaghetti squash which is amazing and super healthy at the same time.

-Here are the very simple steps of how to cook spaghetti squash in an Instant Pot.
+Here are the very simple steps for how to cook spaghetti squash in an Instant Pot.

 - Plug in your Instant Pot and set it to sauté.
 This gets it started heating and will speed up the process of coming to pressure.

 - Add the trivet that came with your Instant Pot with the handles up.

 - Pour in 1 cup of water.

 - Make sure the sealing ring is pressed in firmly all the way around and place your Instant Pot lid on the machine.

 - Switch your Instant Pot to manual (on mine, you have to hit cancel first since it is already sautéing and then you can push the manual button).

 - Set it for 15-20 minutes on high pressure.
 Twenty minutes is for the largest spaghetti squash that would fit in your pot and still get the lid on.

 - Walk away.
 The Instant Pot will come up to pressure and cook your spaghetti squash.
 Make sure you check on it after a few minutes so that you know approximately when it will finish, or listen closely for the beep.